 You must have noncombustible material(s) above the fireplace opening.
 Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
 With sheet metal, you must have noncombustible material behind it.
 Noncombustible material must extend at least 8" up.
-Even if noncombustible material is more than 12", you may need the hood accessory to deflect heat away from your mantel shelf.
-See Figure 5 (see page 9), Figure 6 and Figure 7 for minimum clearances.
+See Figure 5, page 9, and Figure 6 for minimum clearances.